smirnov-mi/my-charts/README.md

 # my-charts

-This repository is used to store sample helm charts
+This repository is used to store example helm charts

 ## Prerequisites